ZiggyCreatures/FusionCache/README.md

 Even though the current version is `0.X` for an excess of caution, FusionCache is already used **in production** on multiple **real world projects** happily handling millions of requests per day, or at least these are the projects I'm aware of.

-Considering that the FusionCache packages have been downloaded more than **a million times** (thanks everybody!) it may very well be used even more.
+Considering that the FusionCache packages have been downloaded more than **2 million times** (thanks everybody!) it may very well be used even more.

 And again, if you are using it please [**✉ drop me a line**](https://twitter.com/jodydonetti), I'd like to know!